Create a research data management plan

 Please explain here briefly how you will:

-• Please ensure that you consult the guidance on participant consent forms (DOC).
+- gain consent for what you propose, including data processing in the way you propose, from participants.
 Will this consent enable future sharing and re-use?
 If this is not appropriate, and you do not propose to share and re-use, say so here.
+Please consult the current guidance on participant consent, available on the Research Ethics webpages.

-• If you will not be gaining consent please set out your justification.
+- If you will not be gaining consent please set out your justification.
 Where professional standards may exist, for example in covert research, or in filming crowds, please set out any professional standards you will be adhering to.

-• handle personal, sensitive or other special category data.
+- handle personal, sensitive or other special category data.

-• protect the interests and identity of any research participants - for example data anonymisation.
+- protect the interests and identity of any research participants - for example data anonymisation.

 Note 3: Classify your data as public, restricted or confidential